tsirakisn/xen/docs/misc/xen-command-line.markdown

 Allow use of the Forced Emulation Prefix in HVM guests, to allow emulation of arbitrary instructions.

-This option is intended for development and testing purposes.
+This option is intended for development purposes, and is only available in debug builds of the hypervisor.

-*Warning*
-As this feature opens up the instruction emulator to arbitrary instruction from an HVM guest, don't use this in production system.
-No security support is provided when this flag is set.

 ### hvm\_port80
 > `= <boolean>`